Red-Flag Monthly Calendar

 - Depression and anxiety increase because of feelings that one should have adjusted to the college environment.

-- Economic anxieties increase because funds from parents and summer earnings begin to run out; loans become due.
+- Economic anxieties increase as funds from parents and summer earnings begin to run out, and loans come due.

-- Problems develop due to increased alcohol consumption because students see this as an easy, acceptable way to relieve stress and from not knowing how to handle alcohol responsibility.
+- Problems develop due to increased alcohol consumption because students see this as an easy, acceptable way to relieve stress and do not know how to handle alcohol responsibly.

 - Roommate problems may start to emerge again.
-This is mostly due to the pressure of school; tempers become shorter and people are less tolerant of others.
+This is mostly due to school pressure; tempers run shorter, and people are less tolerant of others.

 - Deteriorating health starts to affect performance.
-Reasons include the changing weather and either lack of food quality or the negative feelings about institutional foods.
+Reasons include changing weather and either a lack of food quality or negative feelings toward institutional food.
 Health is also affected by the perceived inadequacies of the student health center.

-- Students have given up making attempts to establish new friendships beyond two or three parasitic relationships.
+- Students have given up trying to form new friendships beyond two or three parasitic relationships.

-- Living unit dissension causes uncomfortable feelings with residents, resulting from apathy, academic pressures, need for vacation from school.
+- Living unit dissension causes discomfort among residents, stemming from apathy, academic pressures, and the need for a vacation from school.

 December

-- Extracurricular time strains - seasonal parties, concerts, social service projects and religious activities drain student energies.
+- Extracurricular time strains: seasonal parties, concerts, social service projects, and religious activities drain students' energy.

 - Financial worries occur with the thought of holiday gifts and travel costs.

-- Pre-holiday blues emerges, especially for those who have concerns for family, those who have no home because of family conflicts.
+- Pre-holiday blues emerge, especially for those with concerns about family and those without a home due to family conflicts.

 - Friendship tensions become high with the onset of final exams.